DougPfeffer-alt/reading-notes/how-computers-work.md

         - A series of commands tell the hardware what to do.
         - Binary code controls all of the hardware.
         - High level code commands break it down to binary.
-            - The Opearting System is the master code.
+            - The Operating System is the master code.